Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSRFR.md

 To keep our files organized, copy the participants.tsv file into the FSGD directory.
 In the first column, type the following lines (header lines--since they are needed at the top, or head, of the document and indicate the format of the FSGD file) as follows:

-- The first line, GroupDescriptorFile 1, indicates that the file is in FSGD format; you will need this first line in any FSGD file that you create.
++ The first line, GroupDescriptorFile 1, indicates that the file is in FSGD format; you will need this first line in any FSGD file that you create.

-- The second line, Title , will append the string “StudyTitle” to the directories which store the results of your analyses.
++ The second line, Title , will append the string “StudyTitle” to the directories which store the results of your analyses.

-- Next two lines, Class A and Class B, indicate that the subject name next to which group.
++ Next two lines, Class A and Class B, indicate that the subject name next to each group.

-- Next step is to create a contrast file that specifies the contrast weights for each regressor in our model.
++ Next step is to create a contrast file that specifies the contrast weights for each regressor in our model.

-- The “Class” variables that we specified in the FSGD file are group regressors.
++ The “Class” variables that we specified in the FSGD file are group regressors.

 It is noteworthy that, whenever we do any kind of group analysis - comparing groups, region of interest analysis, and so on - each subject’s data must have the same dimensions and voxel resolution.
 Forgetting to resample usually leads to errors during this step.
 (All of this applies to fMRI analysis as well.)

 Now that all of the subjects are concatenated into a single dataset, we can fit a general linear model with FreeSurfer’s mri_glmfit command.